freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 *   Does your application assume the orientation of the device, and what if the user can't physically change it?
 *   Are there forgiving timed aspects of your application for someone that might need more time to fill in a form?
 *   Does your application still work (progressive enhancement) assuming that JavaScript does not load in time?
-*   You can even go as far as saying, if your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?
+*   If your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?

 This is where accessibility comes into play.
-Accessibility basically entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
+Accessibility entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
 This includes people who are deaf, low-vision, blind, dyslexic, mute, on a slow connection, colorblind, suffering from epilepsy, mental fatigue, age, physical limitations, etc.

 ## Why implement accessibility?